-Distribution: A genus of about 268 species distributed from Mexico to Chile through the Andes Range.
-Of these, 45 species are consistently collected as vines that reach 2-5(8) m in length, at elevations between 1800 and 3500 m, in montane moist scrubs, cloud forests and paramos.
+Distribution: A genus of ~268 species distributed from Mexico to Chile through the Andes Range.
+Of these, 40 species are consistently collected as vines that reach 2-5(8) m in length; montane moist scrubs, cloud forests and paramo; 1,800-3,500 m.